Research

 - Methods

 - The generation of high-resolution environmental data from fluvial landforms records such as alluvial fans and fan deltas requires the use of an innovative methodology.
-We apply a multi-proxy approach, that integrates paleoecological, geomorphological, paleoclimatological, paleohydrological and documentary data.
+We apply a multi-proxy approach, that integrates paleoecological, geomorphological, paleoclimatological, palynological, paleohydrological and documentary data.

 - Regional settings

-- The research focuses on the Late Holocene aggradation and environmental history of the Lütschine, Lombach, Kander river fan deltas, as well asd further alluvial fans of small catchments of the Lake Brienz and Thun area defined as our study area at the northern slope of the Jungfrau massif (Swiss Alps).
+- The research focuses on the Late Holocene aggradation and environmental history of the Lütschine, Lombach, Aare, Sahne river fan deltas, as well asd further alluvial fans of small catchments of the Lake Brienz and Thun area defined as our study area at the northern slope of the Jungfrau massif (Swiss Alps).

 - Research highlights

-- The fluvial archives of the Lütschine fan record paleoclimatic variability from 2400 to 900 yr cal BP.
+- The fluvial archives of the Lütschine fan record paleoclimatic variability from 4000 to 900 yr cal BP.
 For the last millennium, the anthropogenic impact changed the depositional conditions, reducing wetland environments.
 Moreover, this impact masks the climate signal of the pollen and geochemistry proxies.
-The correlation between the major flooding events and ?14C anomalies suggest that aggradation of the Lütschine fan delta during the focused period was triggered by solar forcing.
+The correlation between the major flooding events and d14C anomalies suggest that aggradation of the Lütschine fan delta during the focused period was triggered by solar forcing.
 Floods occurred in the Lütschine River catchment during cold and wet periods.